-- Replace the burner housing gasket and the Flueway sump seal when re-assembling the heat exchanger.
-Do not reassembly the heat exchanger and Flueway until new gaskets and seals are available. - After replacement of a gas related component, where a gasket or seal has been disturbed or replaced, check for gas tightness using a gas sniffer/analyser. - On re-assembly check all affected seals for cracks, hardness and deterioration. - $-\operatorname{If}$ damaged or in any doubt the seal must be replaced. - Also after re-assembly, carry out the following checks: - Fan pressure. - Flue gas analysis.
+- After replacement of a gas carrying component, where a gasket or seal has been disturbed or replaced, check for gas tightness using a gas sniffer/leak detection fluid. - On re-assembly check all affected seals for cracks, hardness and deterioration. - If damaged or in any doubt the seal must be replaced. - ► Also after re-assembly, carry out the following checks: - Fan pressure. - Flue gas analysis.